tsaiDavid/simple-redux-boilerplate/README.md

 Author: [@tsaiDavid](https://github.com/tsaiDavid/) | [www.davidtsai.codes](https://www.davidtsai.codes)

 ### Overview
+  - `master` branch has basic features
+  - `react-router-redux` branch adds React-Router into the mix! (work-in-progress)

 This is the perfect way to start any React + Redux application - **especially if you're looking for a middle-ground**.
 The intention behind this boilerplate / starter-kit is to offer the user just the right amount of tools and code to hit the ground running, while minimizing bulk and overhead.